NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 an ASP point cloud, since a gridded point cloud may not stay so after a 3D transform.

-The ``point2dem`` program can be used to re-grid the obtained point cloud back to a DEM.

 As an example, assume that ``pc_align`` is run as::

     pc_align --max-displacement 100              \